-During the two years of clinical training, the surgical fellows spend approximately 6 months on the liver transplant service and 6 months on the kidney pancreas service.
+During the two years of clinical training in the Abdominal Transplant Surgery Fellowship, the surgical fellows spend approximately six months on the liver transplant service and six months on the kidney-pancreas service.
 The remaining 12 months are spent on the donor rotation.
-During these 12 months, the fellows may also choose to perform an elective rotation at another Mayo Clinic Transplant Center (Scottsdale or Jacksonville) or on a hepatobiliary surgery service.
+During these 12 months, fellows may also choose to perform an elective transplant rotation at another Mayo Clinic campus — Jacksonville, Florida, or Phoenix/Scottsdale, Arizona — or on a hepatobiliary surgery service.

-The aim of this rotation is to provide the fellow experience with multi-organ abdominal procurements and living donor nephrectomy.
-The fellow also will gain additional experience with central venous line placement and hemodialysis access procedures during this rotation.
+The aim of this rotation is to provide experience with multiorgan abdominal procurements and living-donor nephrectomy.
+The fellow also gains additional experience with central venous line placement and hemodialysis access procedures during this rotation.

 - Transplant Grand Rounds

 - Meetings of the kidney and liver candidate selection committees

 - Kidney biopsy conference

 Additional didactic opportunities include Surgery Grand Rounds and innumerable basic science lectures complementing the Mayo Clinic academic atmosphere.

 Your research opportunities at Mayo Clinic are outstanding.
 You are encouraged to participate in research projects with the consulting staff, which include opportunities for clinical studies and laboratory-based projects.